 Health is a non-share capital corporation incorporated pursuant to the laws of Canada.
 Health continued under the Canada Not-for-profit Corporations Act and is a registered charity (private foundation) under the Income Tax Act (Canada).
 Health generates ancillary revenue to support the activities of the Hospital and The BCRI.

-Effective January 1, 2015, the members of Health are the directors of the Hospital.
+The members of Health are the directors of the Hospital.
 Health has not been consolidated in the Hospital's financial statements.